VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

     [row 2], $alpha$, $beta$, $gamma$,
     [row 3], [alpha], [beta], [gamma],
   ),
-  caption: [Caption of the Table to appear in the List of Tables], )
+  caption: [Caption of the Table to appear in the List of Tables.], )

 As you can see, it could be useful to implement a default style for every table @typst-tables.

 === Algorithms

-For algorithms, there are a lot of packages on typst universe @typst-universe.
+For algorithms, there are a lot of packages on Typst universe @typst-universe.
 The following are my recommendations.

 - `lovelace` @typst-lovelace
 #import "@preview/lovelace:0.3.0": *